 The uninsured population is measured by the percentage of people under age 65 not covered by private or public health insurance.
 Often these are working people who do not get health insurance from their employers but whose income is too high to qualify for public assistance via Medicaid.

 Based on the latest U.S. Census Bureau estimates, the national average for uninsured people under age 65 was 17.7 percent in 2012.
-In the same year, Virginia's rate was 14.2 percent, ranking it 16th among all the states; this marks a clear improvement from 2011, when over 15 percent of Virginians were uninsured.
+In the same year, Virginia's rate was 14.2 percent, ranking it 16th among all the states; this marks an improvement from 2011, when over 15 percent of Virginians were uninsured.

 In comparison with its peers, Virginia had a lower percentage of uninsured individuals than North Carolina (20.2%) and Tennessee (16.1%), but a bit higher than Maryland (14.1%).
 Massachusetts, which in 2006-07 began mandating that every state resident acquire healthcare coverage, again had the lowest uninsured rate -- 4.9 percent -- in the nation.